 Geographic Connection to Pennsylvania: Lebanon, Lebanon County

-Screenwriter Randall Kleiser, author of such screenplays as The Blue Lagoon, was born in Lebanon in 1946.
+Screenwriter Randal Kleiser, author of such screenplays as The Blue Lagoon, was born in Lebanon in 1946.

 Director Randal Kleiser was born in Lebanon, PA, in 1946.
 After training at the University of Southern California (USC) Cinematic Arts, Kleiser performed in and directed numerous projects.
 He is best known for having directed the most-successful musical in movie history Grease, The Blue Lagoon, and It's My Party, among many others.
 His USC student film Peege was placed on the National Film Registry in 2008.